Rules and regulations

 With the exception of some unpaved portions of the Springs Preserve trails not accessible due to their historic nature, the Springs Preserve is wheelchair-accessible.
 Wheelchairs are available for free on first-come, first-served basis and strollers are available for rent at our ticketing window on a first come, first-served basis.
 See Stroller Rentals website for prices.

 With the exception of water bottles, baby food or other food required for medical purposes, outside food and drink are not allowed inside the gates of the Springs Preserve.
-Guests may purchase food and drinks at the Divine Cafe or the Springs Preserve Give Shop.
+Guests may purchase food and drinks at the Divine Cafe or the Springs Preserve Gift Shop.

 For the safety of Guests, plants and wildlife, Guests must remain on the designated paths including the hiking and bicycle trails.
 Guests are prohibited from removing or relocating plant materials or archaeological artifacts.
 Guests are prohibited from disturbing, touching or feeding wildlife at the Springs Preserve.